digbmc/germantown-y/_exhibits/thewomenofgermantownmural.md

 ---
 title: The Women of Germantown Mural
 description: Learn about the origins of David McShane's 2001 Mural
-authors: Estrella Pacheco and Krista Chan
+author: Estrella Pacheco and Krista Chan
 img: arc_008

 ---